-- a.
+a.
 Not tolerate or condone harassment, to include harassment that is not unlawful but adversely affects the work environment.
 Harassment jeopardizes combat readiness and mission accomplishment, weakens trust, and erodes organizational cohesion.
-Harassment is fundamentally at odds with the obligations of Service members and DoD civilian employees to treat others with dignity and respect. - b.
-Prevent and respond quickly to harassment behavior. - (1) DoD processes established for addressing harassment will provide a timely, thorough, and impartial inquiry into allegations of harassment, as appropriate.
-DoD will protect the confidentiality of those reporting harassment, to the greatest extent possible. - (2) DoD will maintain separate processes for responding to harassment that detracts from an efficient workplace, EEO complaints of unlawful discriminatory harassment, and harassment of a criminal nature. - c.
-Hold leaders at all levels accountable for fostering a climate of inclusion that supports diversity, is free from harassment, supports those who allege harassment, and prohibits retaliation and reprisal against those who allege harassment or assist in any inquiry about such allegations. - d.
-Identify and promote available resources, to include the DoD Alternative Dispute Resolution Program, to aid in resolving alleged harassment.
+Harassment is fundamentally at odds with the obligations of Service members and DoD civilian employees to treat others with dignity and respect.

+b.
+Prevent and respond quickly to harassment.

+(1) The DoD will establish processes for addressing harassment that provide a timely, thorough, and impartial inquiry into allegations of harassment, as appropriate.
+The DoD will protect the confidentiality of those reporting harassment, to the greatest extent possible.

+(2) The DoD will maintain separate processes for responding to harassment that detracts from an efficient workplace, EEO complaints of unlawful discriminatory harassment, and harassment of a criminal nature.

+c.
+Hold leaders at all levels accountable for fostering a climate free from harassment, supporting those who allege harassment, and prohibiting retaliation and reprisal against those who allege harassment or assist in any inquiry about such allegations.

+d.
+Identify and promote available resources, to include the DoD Alternative Dispute Resolution Program established by DoDI 5145.05, to aid in resolving alleged harassment.

+1.3.
+SUMMARY OF CHANGE 1.

+The changes to this issuance:

+a.
+Identify procedures applicable to the process administered by the Anti-Harassment Program (AHP) for harassment complaints that are not EEO complaints or allegations of a criminal nature.

+- b.
+Change the monitoring and assessment periods from annually to every 2 years. - c.
+Impose specific reporting requirements concerning harassment complaints.